 Product Development Engineer

 We work out of NextFab’s industrial, 25,000 sq. ft.
 South Philadelphia Makerspace.
-This gives us access to over $3 million worth of high-end equipment, including 3D printers, lasers, a fully equipped electronics lab, CNC pick and place machine, CNC mill, water jet, welding, finishing booth, and more.
+This gives us access to over three million dollars worth of high-end equipment, including 3D printers, lasers, a fully equipped electronics lab, CNC pick and place machine, CNC mill, water jet, welding, finishing booth, and more.

 With years of experience and advanced technology at our fingertips, we can rapidly prototype and test the products we design in-house, delivering great results to our clients.